-What is replacement cost in homeowners insurance?
+What is replacement cost coverage in home insurance?

 The value of most things depreciates over time, including your personal belongings and the materials used to build your home.
 A standard HO-3 home insurance policy typically includes replacement cost value (RCV) for your dwelling and other structures coverage.
 This means that the insurance company pays for the structures to be rebuilt with materials at current costs up to your coverage limits following a covered claim.
 The same policy may only cover your personal belongings at actual cash value (ACV), or their replacement cost minus depreciation, unless you opt to add home insurance replacement cost coverage for personal belongings.

-Replacement cost homeowners insurance may be worth considering for the contents of your home if you want to replace older items with newer ones.
+Replacement cost insurance may be worth considering for the contents of your home if you want to replace older items with newer ones.
 Like dwelling replacement cost, contents replacement cost usually has a coverage limit maximum as defined in your home insurance policy.
 If you have specific high-value items, like jewelry and fine arts, you may want to consider scheduled personal property coverage, as these types of items typically need higher per-item limits.

-Actual cash value vs. replacement cost value
+What is the difference between actual cash value vs. replacement cost value?

+The biggest difference between actual cash value and replacement cost value is how much you are paid for your damaged items after a covered claim.
 Replacement cost coverage is designed to reimburse you for new versions of damaged items after a covered claim.
 Actual cash value coverage costs less than replacement cost value insurance, but it will only pay out the replacement cost of the item minus depreciation.

-RCV and market value are not the same, especially when it comes to home insurance.
+Note that RCV and market value are not the same, especially when it comes to home insurance.
 Market value is the amount an appraiser deems a home or property is worth or the amount that someone is willing to pay for that home or property, including the land.
 It is based on what the current market is willing to pay.

 Homeowners insurance companies do not use market value when calculating costs for dwelling or personal property coverage.
 With RCV coverage, the cost to rebuild the home’s structure or replace personal property at today’s prices is accounted for in the dwelling coverage and is paid for following a covered loss.
 This will likely be lower than the market value, as it does not take land value into consideration.